bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

 configuration file implementing this would look like:

 This configuration is available in the repository at `etc/manual.conf`.
-The detector configuration file from Section [sec:detector~c~onfig] can be found at `etc/manualdetector.conf`.
+The detector configuration file from Section [Detector configuration](getting_started.md#detector-configuration) can be found at `etc/manualdetector.conf`.

 The simulation is started by passing the path of the main configuration